PearPC: Features

 PearPC only runs on x86 systems including Intel and AMD such as Windows, Linux, FreeBSD, and ReactOS.
-The emulator features a just-in-time (JIT) processor emulation core which dynamically translates PPC code into x86 code, caching the results.
+The emulator features a just-in-time (JIT) processor emulation core that dynamically translates PPC code into x86 code, caching the results.
 The original release emulated a G3 chip.
 The emulator shipped with the ability to run Mac OS X 10.3, OpenBSD for PowerPC, NetBSD for PowerPC, Darwin for PowerPC and Mandrake Linux 9.1, though it was noted that the emulated operating systems could be up to 40 times slower than the host.
 This speed was later brought up, running around 10 times slower than the host.
 It could run all the regular Mac applications such as Finder, Safari, QuickTime, and Terminal.
 The emulator can run Mac OS X versions 10.1 through 10.4 but cannot run 10.5 Leopard or above.
 Support for the G4 chip was later added.